 The Combo also has the power to hold up in any band situation.
 No worries there.
 But my concern is whether or not the MH will do the job for band rehearsal.

 Twenty watts tube is loud, but maybe not loud enough to overcome a hard-hitting metal drummer or another guitarist with a 100-watt Marshall stack.
 I’ve read some accounts where players say it does fine, and others where they say it isn’t loud enough.
 So, make sure you do your research before deciding!

 Peavey 6505 212 Combo

 The 6505 212 Combo did have a few drawbacks.
-For one thing, it was huge, weighing it at around 85 pounds.
-I had a little dolly for moving mine around.
+For one thing, it was huge, weighing around 85 pounds.
+As I said earlier, I had a little dolly for moving mine around.
 Secondly, it featured only a single EQ section.
-Again, not something that bothered me, but I suspect when the more affordable, portable and flexible 112 Combo hit the scene it started the 212 on the path to extinction.
+Again, not something that bothered me, but I suspect when the more affordable, portable, and flexible 112 Combo hit the scene it started the 212 on the path to extinction.